Orangeburg County Court House - Orangeburg, SC (2008)

 The site was attractive because of the fertile soil and the abundance of wildlife.
 The river provided an outlet to the port of Charles Town for agriculture and lumber products.
 The town soon became a well-established and successful colony, composed chiefly of small farmers.

 The church played an important role in the early life of Orangeburg.
 An early church built was of Lutheran denomination but was later the Episcopal Church.
-The church building was erected prior to 1763 in the center of the village and was destroyed at the time of the Revolutionary War.
+The church building was erected prior to 1763 in the center of the village and was destroyed at the time of the American Revolution.
 A subsequent church building was used as a Smallpox hospital by Union General William Tecumseh Sherman during the American Civil War.

 The area is rich in history.
 The battle of Eutaw Springs fought in the area during the Revolutionary War in 1781 was the last major battle of the war in South Carolina.
 Large plantations were established in Orangeburg in the 19th century, and the county became a major producer of cotton.